carolineladouce/API-Play-With-Y/README.md

 For this demo, I selected to display places where users can find pizza or vegetables 🍕🥦

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/39711539/133482513-ef026417-7166-4eb6-ae12-10a43dc16817.gif)

+When opening the app, the app requests user permission to access their location.
+Then, users can toggle between a Map view or List view to check out nearby businesses.
+The List view cells include business name, associated emoji, price range, distance from users location.
-When opening the app, the app requests user permission to access their location Then, users can toggle between a map view or list view to check out nearby businesses After selecting a business, uses can see walking directions, call the business, or click the share button to send details to their network
+After selecting a business, users can see more information such as walking directions, a button to call the business, or click the share button to send details to their network.

 ## What I learned